The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Replicate the same computer and/or get a back-up

-• Go dig into that basement and take that CPU back home, plug in a monitor and a keyboard and check what Operating system they used or what software they had installed.
+• Go to the basement & take their CPU back home.
+Plug in a monitor and a keyboard and start digging up what OS and what software they use.

-• Skype and alike software to keep in touch with you and their grandchildren .
+• Skype and alike software to keep in touch with the family.

 Watch their favorite artists/shows through: